Skip to Content

 Diversion Programs for First-Time Marijuana Offenders

-Florida has diversion programs designed for first-time misdemeanor and felony offenders who are willing to accept responsibility for their actions and seek rehabilitation, instead of simply facing penalties that do not help improve behavior.
-Upon successful completion of one of these programs, the offender escapes the stigma of a criminal record.
+Florida has diversion programs designed for first-time offenders who are willing to accept responsibility for their actions and seek rehabilitation.
+Upon successful completion of one of these programs, the offender can avoid the stigma and consequences of a permanent criminal record.

 For example, the Felony Pre-Trial Intervention Program (PTI) is administered by the Florida Department of Corrections.
 Under the PTI program, first-time felony offenders are allowed to divert their case from the trial court and avoid a criminal conviction.
 To qualify for this program, the offender must have committed a qualifying, nonviolent third-degree felony.